-The issue of plastic waste is one of the most urgent and critical issue the world must solve.
-Amorepacific Group feels the responsibility of the impact plastic has on our environment and joins the global movement to reduce plastic.
+The plastic waste problem is one of the most pressing and critical challenges the world needs to solve.
+AMOREPACIFIC Group feels responsible for the environmental impact of plastics and is participating in the global movement to reduce plastic consumption.

-Amorepacific Group strives to minimize the use of plastic in product packagings by studying the structure of containers.
-In 2018, we reduced the use of plastic by more than 27% by changing the design and structure of IOPE Super Vital Cream container.
-And in 2019, we reduced the weight of plastic in the containers of HAPPY BATH Natural Real Moisture/Mild Body Wash by 19%, while reducing the weight of plastic in a total of 10 items, resulting in a reduction of about 11 tons in plastic use.
+We strive to minimize the amount of plastic used in product containers by continuing research on the structure of containers.
+In 2018, we reduced the amount of plastic that our containers used by more than 27% compared to the previous container through changes in the design and structure of the IOPE Super Vital Cream container.
+In 2019, we reduced the plastic weight of the Happy Bath Natural Moist and Mild Body Wash container by 19% compared to the previous container, and reduced the plastic container weight of a total of 10 items, which resulted in 11 tons of total reduced plastic use.

-Using recycled plastic materials reduce the use of oil, a depletable resource, as well as the amount of plastic waste.
-In 2018, ETUDE applied recycled plastic to 28 new products as well as its Double Lasting Cushion.
-As a result of developing and improving technology to increase the ratio of recycled plastic, innisfree successfully developed 100% post-consumer recycled (PCR) PET packaging in 2019 and applied it to its Olive Real Body Lotion and Cleanser.
-In addition, we applied recycled plastic to 10 new products, including innisfree Forest for Men Hair Wax and 2 items of HANYUL's anti-aging line Chae-Um.
+Using recycled plastics reduces the use of depleting petroleum raw materials and reduces plastic waste.
+In 2018, ETUDE House applied recycled plastic to 28 new products including Double Lasting Cushion.
+As a result of developing and improving technology to increase the proportion of recycled plastics, in 2019 innisfree succeeded in making a 100% PCR (Post-Consumer Recycled) PET container and applied it to the Olive Real Body Lotion and Cleanser container.
+In addition, recycled plastic was applied to 10 new products, including innisfree's Forest For Men Hair Wax and HANYUL's Anti-Aging Line Filling.